A Semi-Analytic Algorithm for Constructing Lower Dimensional Elliptic Tori in Planetary Systems: Formal Algorithm

-and all the entries of the frequency vector $\vet{\Omega}^{(r-1)}$ are far enough from the origin, i.e.
+and all the entries of the frequency vector $\vet{\Omega}^{(r-1)}$ are far enough from the origin, i.e.,

-For what concerns planetary Hamiltonians where the D'Alembert rules hold true, let us remark that all the coefficients $c_{\vet{k}\,,\,j}^{(\pm)}$ and $d_{\vet{k}\,,\,j}^{(\pm)}$ appearing in~(\ref{exp_f_01}) and having even values of $|\vet{k}|$ are equal to zero.
-In order to solve the equation~(\ref{eq_per_chi_1}), therefore, we could to not need the condition~(\ref{cond_non_ris_Omega_1}), which however is substantially included in another one (i.e.,~(\ref{cond_non_ris_Omega_2})) that we will be forced to introduce later.
+We remark that the latter condition~(\ref{cond_non_ris_Omega_1}) is needed in general, but it is not necessary in the case of a planetary Hamiltonian.
+For, d'Alembert rules hold true, and so all coefficients $c_{\vet{k}\,,\,j}^{(\pm)}$ and $d_{\vet{k}\,,\,j}^{(\pm)}$ appearing in~(\ref{exp_f_01}) and having even values of $|\vet{k}|$ are equal to zero.
+However, such condition is substantially included in a further one (i.e.,~(\ref{cond_non_ris_Omega_2})) that we will need to introduce later.